 - To increase the value of the company

 Yes, that’s two different goals, not just two sides of the same coin.
-There are connections no doubt – companies with high earnings tend to be valued more – but there’s more to it than that.
-Increasing company income and raising company valuation reflect two very distinct speeds of marketing.
+There are connections no doubt – companies with high earnings tend to be valued more – but there’s much more to it than that.

-Everybody loves ROI… except that it can be damn hard to measure, and infers the ability to reduce and simplify a complex web of interactions into a simple input/output model.
-But despite the haziness of the detail around ROI, it’s undeniable that the right kind of marketing can increase awareness, and that can generate leads, and that can convert to sales.
+Everybody loves a bit of ROI… Except it can be damn hard to measure, and infers the ability to reduce a complex web of interactions into a simple input/output model.
+But despite the haziness of the detail around ROI, it’s undeniable that the right kind of marketing can generate leads, and those can in-turn convert to sales, raising company revenues.

 The ultimate metric for evaluating fast marketing is the income statement, the P&L. It’s about bringing in money in this FY, maybe even this fiscal quarter.

 I love slow marketing.
-It’s got more depth to it.
-When done right, it can communicate much more emotion and personality because you’re taking time to build connections, bonds and rapport with your audience.
-It’s a pure message about your values.
+It’s got so much more depth to it.
+When done right, it can communicate powerful emotion and personality because you’re taking time to build connections, bonds and rapport with your audience.
+It’s first and foremost a message about your values.
 You’re not trying to sell people anything… not right now at least.
 And when I say values, I don’t mean bullshit slogans like “we’re passionate about our customers” or “we care about our staff”.
 If your values are strong enough, you shouldn’t need to spell them out.

 If the success criterion of fast marketing is the P&L, then the measure of success for slow marketing is the market capitalisation (market cap) – in other words the market value of the company.

 One of the main reasons for Tesla’s insane market cap of over $50bn despite running at an annual loss and having a negative P/E ratio is because investors believe strongly in Elon Musk’s vision, ambition and capability.
 Elon Musk is ‘slow marketing’ gold, the personification of the perfect tech brand.